Spotify Technology (NYSE:SPOT) PT Lowered to $250.00

-Spotify Technology (NYSE:SPOT) had its price target lowered by investment analysts at Canaccord Genuity Group from $300.00 to $250.00 in a note issued to investors on Thursday, The Fly reports.
-Canaccord Genuity Group’s price target points to a potential upside of 43.32% from the company’s current price.
+Spotify Technology (NYSE:SPOT) had its target price dropped by equities research analysts at Canaccord Genuity Group from $300.00 to $250.00 in a note issued to investors on Thursday, Price Targets.com reports.
+The firm currently has a “buy” rating on the stock.
+Canaccord Genuity Group’s target price suggests a potential upside of 43.32% from the stock’s current price.

-Other equities research analysts have also issued research reports about the stock.
-KeyCorp lowered their target price on shares of Spotify Technology from $365.00 to $260.00 in a report on Thursday, January 27th.
-Sanford C. Bernstein upgraded shares of Spotify Technology from an “underperform” rating to a “market perform” rating and set a $300.00 target price on the stock in a report on Monday, November 1st.
-Truist Financial lowered their target price on shares of Spotify Technology from $300.00 to $266.00 and set a “buy” rating on the stock in a report on Thursday.
-Benchmark started coverage on shares of Spotify Technology in a report on Wednesday, November 24th.
-They issued a “buy” rating and a $300.00 target price on the stock.
-Finally, Atlantic Securities lowered their target price on shares of Spotify Technology from $370.00 to $210.00 and set a “neutral” rating on the stock in a report on Thursday.
-Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and fifteen have given a buy rating to the company’s stock.
-According to data from MarketBeat, Spotify Technology currently has an average rating of “Hold” and a consensus price target of $255.22.
+SPOT has been the topic of a number of other reports.
+Morgan Stanley reduced their target price on shares of Spotify Technology from $350.00 to $300.00 and set an “overweight” rating on the stock in a research report on Tuesday.
+Jefferies Financial Group reduced their target price on shares of Spotify Technology from $358.00 to $275.00 and set a “buy” rating on the stock in a research report on Thursday.
+Sanford C. Bernstein raised shares of Spotify Technology from an “underperform” rating to a “market perform” rating and set a $300.00 target price on the stock in a research report on Monday, November 1st.
+Rosenblatt Securities cut their price target on shares of Spotify Technology from $350.00 to $220.00 and set a “buy” rating on the stock in a report on Thursday.
+Finally, Pivotal Research cut their price target on shares of Spotify Technology from $385.00 to $235.00 and set a “buy” rating on the stock in a report on Thursday.
+Three research analysts have rated the stock with a sell rating, eight have given a hold rating and fifteen have given a buy rating to the company.
+Based on data from MarketBeat.com, Spotify Technology has an average rating of “Hold” and a consensus price target of $255.22.

 Spotify Technology SA is a digital music service offering music fans instant access to a world of music.
 The company operates through the following segments: Premium and Ad-Supported.
 The Premium segment provides subscribers with unlimited online and offline high-quality streaming access of music and podcasts on computers, tablets, and mobile devices, users can connect through speakers, receivers, televisions, cars, game consoles, and smart watches.